 Recent Workshops and Conference Presentations

-• August 2020 (Postponed by 1 year): Organiser and Presenter for Paper Session ‘Labour, Work-Life and the Urban’, RGS-IBG 2020 Conference, London.
+• August 2020: Organiser and Presenter for Paper Session ‘Labour, Work-Life and the Urban’, RGS-IBG 2020 Conference, London.
+(Postponed to next year year)

-• July 2020 (Postponed) 10th Summer Institute in Economic Geography, Montreal Canada
+• July 2020 10th Summer Institute in Economic Geography, Montreal Canada (Postponed to next year)

-• June 2020 (Postponed by 1 year): ‘Emerging Youth Subjectivities in Digital India’, The Royal Anthropological Institute and RGS.
-Anthropology and Geography: Dialogues Past, Present and Future Conference, London, UK
+•June 2020: ‘Emerging Youth Subjectivities in Digital India’, The Royal Anthropological Institute and RGS Anthropology and Geography: Dialogues Past, Present and Future Conference, London, UK (Postponed to Septmber 2020)

-• April 2020: (Postponed by 1 Year) Co-Organiser and Chair for Paper Session ‘Doing labour geography beyond the core' at the AAG, sponsored by the Economic Geography and Asian Geographies Research Group, Denver, USA
+•April 2020: Co-Organiser and Chair for Paper Session ‘Doing labour geography beyond the core' at the AAG, sponsored by the Economic Geography and Asian Geographies Research Group, Denver, USA ((Postponed to next year)